- Explore the Corridor

 Large numbers of Germans came into the Lehigh Valley in the 1730s, most of them Protestant farmers and members of the Lutheran and Reformed faith.
 Among them were the Schwenkfelders (from Saxony) and Mennonites, known for their skills as craftsmen and millers and for establishing well-respected schools.
 Most of the Germans became known as Pennsylvania Dutch, or Pennsylvania Germans.
 They grew maize, squash and wheat in the fertile soils, and took great care of their livestock.
 They also took pride in the impressive barns they built, a style the English soon adapted.

-White settlers and the Lenape coexisted peacefully.
-The Lenni Lenape had an especially warm relationship with Pennsylvania founding father William Penn, but that drastically changed when his sons instigated the infamous 1737 Walking Purchase, which swindled the Lenape out of hundreds of square miles of prime hunting territory.
+White settlers and the Lenape coexisted, but that drastically changed when the sons of William Penn instigated the infamous 1737 Walking Purchase, which swindled the Lenape out of hundreds of square miles of prime hunting territory.
 Relations became strained and the Lenape were eventually driven west and northward, where they and the Iroquois became pawns between the French, English, and colonists in the French and Indian Wars of the 1740s.
 Treaties in Easton in 1756 and 1758 drove the remaining Lenni Lenape from the region, despite Moravian missionaries’ best efforts to save them.

 With the Native Americans gone from their traditional lands, German settlements in the Valley swelled.
 Among the most important arrivals were the Moravians.
 They were a communal sect that developed highly organized towns in which each resident had a prescribed role, everyone contributed to the settlement’s well being, and all were taken care of in time of need.